graphcore-research/pyscf-ipu/README.md

 pip install git+https://github.com/graphcore-research/jax-ipu-experimental-addons.git@main
 ```

-The following commands may be useful to check the installation across numerical precision and backend.
+The following commands may be useful to check the installation.
 ```
 python density_functional_theory.py -methane -backend cpu # defaults to float64 as used in PySCF python density_functional_theory.py -methane -backend cpu -float32